 With nine unique rooms in total, each offers floor to ceiling windows oriented in such a way that no two visitors will experience their surroundings the same.
 In this way privacy and a sense of isolation are achieved without the need for curtains or other view-inhibiting devices.
-After all, it’s the incredible, wild environment that is this hotel’s main attraction, not some shameful discotech.
-There is a spa though, of course.
-We can’t knock that.
+Through this careful orientation, rooms get their own exclusive view of a beautiful and unique piece of the landscape, always changing with the season, the weather, and the time of day.

 Even the sauna is epic, overlooking the bending river in the valley below.
 If that's not enough to seal the deal, you might be reading the wrong website, pal.

 visit Juven Landscape Hotel online for more information—their site is extremely informative, to say the least